 Have an ARM that closely matches your duration of homeownership.
 It should make you feel great knowing that you’re paying the lowest interest rate possible to own an asset that provides utility and will likely appreciate over time.

 If you really appreciate peace of mind, then quantify it.

 Let’s say a 30-year fixed loan is currently around 4% vs. 2.625% for a 5/1 arm.
 Let’s say you borrow $1 million. $1 million X 1.375% (difference in the rate) = $13,750 more in interest expense you will have to pay every year for the length of ownership.

 If you own the home for seven years, that’s $96,250 more in interest expense you would have paid for the comfort of having a 30-year fixed rate mortgage.
 Assuming interest rates stay the same over a 30-year period and you own the home for 30 years, you will have paid more than $300,000 more in interest than necessary.

 In this example, is your peace of mind worth $96,250 – $300,000?
-Perhaps, but only if you’ve never read this post, can’t handle the reality of economics, don’t know your options, and don’t believe in yourself.
+Perhaps, but only if you’ve never read this post.
+And you can’t handle the reality of economics.
+Or you don’t know your options and don’t believe in yourself.

 After reading this article, I hope you agree why an adjustable-rate mortgage is better than a 30-year fixed-rate mortgage.
 The next step is to refinance your mortgage and take advantage of all-time low mortgage rates.

 Check out Credible, one of the best mortgage lending marketplaces where lenders compete for your business.
 You’ll get real quotes from pre-vetted, qualified lenders in under three minutes.
 Credible is the easiest way to compare rates and lenders all in one place.
 Take advantage of all-time low rates by refinancing today.